Bill of lading

 3. Name and address of the carrier

-4. Place and date of taking over the goods and the place designated for delivery
+4. Place and date of acceptance of the goods and the place designated for delivery

 5. Name and address of the recipient and any registration address